My name is Zachary Greenlee.

 “Opened up?”
 I squealed; my question heard only by me.
 “As in autopsied?
 Dear God, I’m not dead now, but if you slice and dice me, I soon will be!”

 “The morgue?
 Good!
-Maybe they’ll leave me in there long enough to allow me to regain my bodily functions before the medical examiner has a chance to carve me up like a Thanksgiving turkey!
+Maybe they’ll leave me in there long enough to allow me to regain my bodily functions before the medical examiner carves me up like a Thanksgiving turkey!
 No, wait a second.
 What if they stick me inside one of those freezers where dead bodies are stored?
 I’ll freeze to death!
 Tell you what, you two jackasses.
-Why don’t you unzip this bag and put me underneath one of those nice, warm lamps that I know are in here?”
+Why don’t you unzip this bag and put me underneath one of those nice, warm lamps I know are in here?”

 “Hey, Doc,” the male paramedic said.
 “Sorry to have to call you out on Christmas Eve.”